Frequently Asked Questions

 We build our marketing mapping around what your launch goals are.
 If you are a direct to consumer fashion house, and you only focus on e-comm, those dates are less rigid in terms of delivery.
 If you are wanting to compete and excel in traditional fashion show and trade show markets, those dates are more rigid and production schedules must be well-mapped.
 Please know that to make things quality, it’s best to allow as much time as possible to concept, design, iterate samples, approve them, create collection marketing and sales materials, and properly launch.

-It’s important to have realistic expectations for the cadence of our factory partners, as they live ‘La Dolce Vita’ - they are not working in a New York minute, and stress is not something they are accustomed to … and we love that.
-We keep a steady rhythm with all productions, we are efficient, resourceful and mindful, but we also don’t disrupt the health or wellness of any of our partners.
+It’s important to have realistic expectations for the cadence of our Atelier and team, as they live ‘La Dolce Vita’ - they are not working in a New York minute, and stress is not something they are accustomed to … and we love that.
+We keep a steady rhythm with all productions, we are efficient, resourceful and mindful, but we also don’t disrupt the health or wellness of our team.
 Ideally we have six months from concept to delivery for a new brand, and for returning brands, we require at least three months for repeated design collections.

 How big is your team?

 Because our time is limited, we vet our clients based upon their needs and goals, to ensure we are aligned.
-We work a lot with American companies who want to compete in the high fashion, luxury markets, as we provide access to the Italian factories, as they are our partners.
+We work a lot with American and EU brands who want to compete in the high fashion, luxury markets, as we provide access to the highest quality Made in Italy.
 We are agile and consistently participating in the New York fashion and digital publishing markets, as well as always seeking out opportunities to expand our reach via global trade shows.

 How much money do I need to start a fashion brand?